Quad-Plex/quads-modest-toolbox/README.md

 - @Viperlinox on disc

 TODO:
-- Search for globals related to remote controlling a vehicle (start engine, turn on lights, open doors etc)
-  - If I can open doors - can I make flappy doors??
 - See if GPS coordinates can be controlled through globals, then add a 'Track Player with GPS' option
   - Hmmm...
 Can't find it in globals or the scripts I've implemented in my scanner so far, might not be possible
 - Add Readme and FAQ description for unclear actions